RedHatInsights/insights-proxy/README.md

 ### HTTPS

 - HTTPS=true  (default) proxies to the backend at https://localhost:9000
-- HTTPS=false (default) proxies to the backend at http://localhost:9000 (this is for the older frontend code)
+- HTTPS=false proxies to the backend at http://localhost:9000 (this is for the older frontend code)

 ### MODE